-CBD is short for cannabidiol and is one of the 100+ naturally occurring chemical compounds produced heavily in the Hemp plant, a natural close cousin to the cannabis plant.
+CBD is short for cannabidiol and is one of the 100+ naturally occurring chemical compounds produced heavily in the hemp plant.

 Out of these chemical compounds known as cannabinoids, the two most active and well-known are CBD and THC (tetrahydrocannabinol).
 The human body, and many animals too have thousands of endocannabinoid-receptors that are designed specifically for cannabinoid absorption.

 …it’s as though CBD is a gift from Mother Nature to humans and animals.

 What is the difference between Hemp and Cannabis?

 Hemp and cannabis are from the same genus of the plant Cannabis Sativa, but with one major difference:

 Hemp plants by definition contain no more than 0.3% of the famously psychoactive cannabinoid THC; in comparison, cannabis typically contains 5% to 25% THC.
 Basically hemp cannot get you high.
 Hemp plants grow tall and quickly and hemp is one of the strongest natural fibers in the world.

 Hemp plants are grown agriculturally outdoors and produce high levels of CBD, whereas cannabis plants are often grown horticulturally with a focus on higher levels of THC.

 How does one get CBD out of the Hemp plant?